Rcomian/bunyan-rotating-file-stream/README.md

 # Recent changes

+## 1.6.3 Type definition file for Typescript

+Generously provided by: scippio

 ## 1.6.2 Fixed support for the "rotateExisting" flag

 Tests have been added to ensure that this feature keeps working in the future.